 Machining (turning, drilling, milling) is a manufacturing process where dedicated tools are used to remove material from a workpiece to obtain the desired shape.
 The NWE machining sector comprises 6800 SMEs with 135.000 FTE and generates €24 billion turnover.
-This sector has innovated too little in the past 5 years, resulting in a decreased turnover (4%) and employment (5%) and delocalization of machining of large series to low-wage countries.
+This sector has innovated too little recently, resulting in a decreased turnover (4%) and employment (5%) and delocalization of machining of large series to low-wage countries.

-The project aims to increase the knowledge level of machining SMEs and transform them into more innovative enterprises by transferring knowledge on innovative technologies, stimulating hands-on experimenting and supporting the transformation process.
+The project aimed to increase the knowledge level of machining SMEs and transform them into more innovative enterprises by transferring knowledge on innovative technologies, stimulating hands-on experimentation and supporting the transformation process.

-- Twelve machining applications - based on the typical challenges from the NWE machining sector - are co-developed with the machining SMEs to translate the broad Industry 4.0 vision into tangible applications with high potential for machining.
+- Videos explaining 12 demonstrator applications developed during the project to translate the broad Industry 4.0 vision into tangible applications with high potential for machining